-2. Loans overdue by three months or longer total ¥571 million.
+- 2. Loans overdue by three months or longer total ¥72 million.
 Loans overdue by three months or longer are defined as loans on which principal or interest payments are overdue by three months or longer reckoning from the payment date stipulated in the contract.
-Loans that are classified as loans to bankrupt companies or overdue loans are excluded from this category.

-3. Rescheduled loans total ¥14,370 million.
+Loans that are classified as loans to bankrupt companies or overdue loans are excluded from this category. - 3.
+Rescheduled loans total ¥17,222 million.

-Rescheduled loans are loans for which the terms have been eased to support financial restructuring of the borrower through measures agreed in favor of the borrower, such as reduction of interest payments, postponement of interest or principal repayments and
+Rescheduled loans are loans for which the terms have been eased to support financial restructuring of the borrower through measures agreed in favor of the borrower, such as reduction of interest payments, postponement of interest or principal repayments and abandonment of claims, excluding loans to bankrupt companies or overdue loans and loans overdue by three months or longer.

-- abandonment of claims, excluding loans to bankrupt companies or overdue loans and loans overdue by three months or longer. - 4.
-The total amount of loans to bankrupt companies, overdue loans, loans overdue by three months or longer and rescheduled loans is ¥464,446 million.
+4. The total amount of loans to bankrupt companies, overdue loans, loans overdue by three months or longer and rescheduled loans is ¥429,728 million.

-The amounts of loans stated in Notes 1 through 4 are the numbers before the deduction of Reserve for Possible Loan Losses
+The amounts of loans stated in Notes 1 through 4 are the amounts before the deduction of Reserve for Possible Loan Losses.

-- 5. Bills discounted are handled as financial transactions in accordance with "Treatment for Accounting and Auditing of Application of Accounting Standard for Financial Instruments in Banking Industry" (JICPA Industry Audit Committee Report No. 24, February 13, 2002).
-With regards to bills accepted through the transactions, the Bank has the right to freely sell or use as collateral any bank acceptance bills, trade bills, documentary bills, or foreign bills bought, the aggregate face value of which is ¥207,506 million. - 6.
-Assets provided as collateral are as follows.
+5. Bills discounted are handled as financial transactions in accordance with JICPA Industry Audit Committee Report No. 24.
+With regards to bills accepted through the transactions, the Bank has the right to freely sell or use as collateral any bank acceptance bills, trade bills, documentary bills, or foreign bills bought, the aggregate face value of which is ¥189,462 million.

+6. Assets provided as collateral are as follows.
 Assets provided as collateral:

+Securities ¥1,166,254 million

-Securities ¥850,352 million Liabilities corresponding to collateral assets:
+Liabilities corresponding to collateral assets:

-¥6,343 million Deposits Payables under Repurchase Agreements
+Deposits ¥6,866 million Payables under Securities Lending Transactions

-¥13,525 million
+¥474,944 million